yabinmeng/opscnfsrestore/README.md

 When "-d <concurrent_downloading_thread_num>" option is provided, the backup SSTable files will be downloaded:
 * The "-cls <true|false>" option controls whether to clear the local download home directory before starting downloading!
 * The "-nds <true|false>" option controls whether to maintain backup location folder structure underthe local download home directory.
 We maintain such structure by default in order to organized the recovered SSTables by keyspaces and tables.
-When this option has a "true" value (don't maintain the backup location folder structure), all restored SSTables are flattenly put directly under the local download home directory. <b>In order to avoid possible SSTable name conflict among different keyspaces and/or tables. "-nds <true|false>" option ONLY works when you specify "-t (--table)" option.</b>
+When this option has a "true" value (don't maintain the backup location folder structure), all restored SSTables are flattenly put directly under the local download home directory. <b>In order to avoid possible SSTable name conflict among different keyspaces and/or tables. "-nds <true|false>" option ONLY works when you specify "-t" option.</b>

 An example is demonstrated below.